ht0324/ht0324.github.io/_pages/about.md

 I'm deeply fascinated by the nature of intelligence, whether it's organic or synthetic.
 As of now, my current interest lies in [Mechanistic Interpretability](https://transformer-circuits.pub/) and [agentic systems](/blog/2025/o3-o4mini2/).

-Outside of research, I enjoy strength training, biking along the coast, and enjoying science fiction (particularly the works of Denis Villeneuve, Ted Chiang, and Greg Egan).
+Outside of research, I enjoy weight training, biking along the coast, and enjoying science fiction (particularly the works of Denis Villeneuve, Ted Chiang, and Greg Egan).
 And lately, I’ve been getting into Formula 1 and surfing! 🏎️ 🏄‍♂️

 On this blog, I share short notes on [papers](/blog/category/paper/) I've read and [other topics](/blog/category/blog/).
 Occasionally, I also write about [life](/blog/tag/life/): reflections inspired by books and sci-fi worlds that shape how I think.